 RAI’s companies and our employees generously contribute their time, talent and money to benefit others and the communities where we live and work.
 We find great value in building strong community connections through philanthropic giving, employee-directed giving and volunteer participation.

 Giving back to our communities is not just the right thing to do; it also fosters an attractive environment for recruiting and retaining a high-performing talent base.
 By providing opportunities for employees to engage with nonprofit organizations, the RAI companies’ employees build personal community connections and experience professional development while helping their neighbors.
 For example, serving on a non-profit board of directors offers training in areas such as financial and organizational management that can directly benefit an employee’s professional development.

 Our companies, along with their foundations and employees, donated more than $32.6 million in cash and property to a wide range of nonprofit organizations in 2017.
 Employees gave approximately $2 million of their own money to nonprofit and educational organizations through the United Way campaign and the employee matching grants program.
 Employee contributions were matched one-for-one by the Reynolds American Foundation.

 Goals & Leadership

-RAI’s total giving programs are led by the director of community engagement programs, who also serves as the executive director of the Reynolds American Foundation.
-The American Snuff Company Charitable Trust and Santa Fe Natural Tobacco Company Foundation are independently managed by their individual boards of directors, which include employees of RAI and its subsidiaries.
-The executive vice president of public affairs for RAI has executive oversight of the giving strategy and reports progress to the RAI leadership team and the Board.
+RAI’s total giving programs are led by the director of community engagement programs and the vice president of corporate sustainability, who also serve as the executive director and president, respectively, of the Reynolds American Foundation.
+The American Snuff Company Charitable Trust and Santa Fe Natural Tobacco Company Foundation are independently managed by their individual boards of directors.
+The executive vice president of Law and External Affairs for RAI has executive oversight of the giving strategy and reports progress to the RAI leadership team and the Board.

 Programs & Priorities

-Our community outreach efforts are an important part of our sustainable business practices and our commitment to being a positive, connected contributor in the community.
-Therefore, our giving strategy aligns with our business strategy and the needs of our local communities.
+Community outreach efforts are an important part of our sustainable business practices and our commitment to being a positive, connected contributor in the community.
+To this end, RAI and its subsidiaries' total giving programs are defined by four components: